 That is a half wave load: A load that uses only half a cycle of the power.
 This tends to cause an imbalance of the magnetic field of the transformer, reducing its rated working freq from 20KHz to, say, maybe 15KHz (it varies according to different loads).
-In such a case the frequency of noise falls exactly into the range (200Hz-20KHz) that human ears can exactly into the range (200Hz-20KHz) that human ears can hear.
+In such a case the frequency of noise falls exactly into the range (200Hz-20KHz) that human ears can hear.